Buyout Footage Logo - Public Domain Films and Royalty Free Stock Footage

 Submarine 'Thresher' Lost At Sea With All Hands, Nation Mourns

-“I conclude with great regret and sadness that the submarine Thresher is lost” – with those words Admiral George Anderson, chief of Naval operations mounted an epitaph for 129 men aboard the nuclear craft.
+I conclude with great regret and sadness that the submarine USS Thresher (SSN-593) is lost and with those words Admiral George Anderson, chief of Naval operations, mounted an epitaph for 129 men aboard the nuclear powered submarine

-After an overhaul the Thresher, fastest and deepest diving of all submarines, was on a test dive in 8,400 feet of water, 200 miles east of Boston, accompanied by the tender Skylark.
+After an overhaul the U.S.S.
+Thresher, fastest and deepest diving of all submarines, was on a test dive in 8,400 feet of water, 200 miles east of Boston, accompanied by the tender Skylark.
 Presumably the Thresher rests on the ocean’s bottom.
 Her fate recalls a happier one – that of the Squalus in 1939.
 With a diving bell the Navy was able to rescue the 33 men who were still alive.

 United States